 You must have some experience of delivering care in a professional or voluntary capacity and have a reference from a current or recent employer or educational institution.
 Evidence of the experience gained, understanding of the profession and a genuine, reasoned commitment to studying a professional course must be explicit in your personal statement to be selected for interview.

-All applicants must attend an interview as part of the selection process, which includes numeracy and literacy testing.
-Your values, problem solving and communication skills will also be assessed.
-The interview panel will include academic staff, clinical staff, patients and their families or carers.
+All applicants must attend an interview as part of the selection process, which includes two group activities and an individual interview.
+Your values, problem solving and communication skills will be assessed.

 We select students based on their knowledge, motivation, experience, values and behaviours, not just academic ability.